United States of America

 US Department of State Money Laundering assessment (INCSR)

-The U.S.A. was deemed a Jurisdiction of Primary concern by the US Department of State 2013 International Narcotics Control Strategy Report (INCSR).
+The USA is deemed a Jurisdiction of Primary Concern by the US Department of State International Narcotics Control Strategy Report (INCSR).

 There is no US State Department Money Laundering Report available however, we set out below an extract from the IMF Report: United States: Financial Sector Assessment Program-Anti-Money Laundering And Combating The Financing Of Terrorism (AML/CFT)-Technical Notes: -